-Gallerie dell’Accademia is a museum of pre-19th-century art in Venice.
+The Gallerie dell’Accademia is a museum of pre-19th-century art in Venice.
 It is housed in the Scuola della Carità on the south bank of the Grand Canal, within the section of Dorsoduro.
 It is a beautiful location for a museum, and a day you will always remember.

 Museums can be “stuffy” to some so we never miss a chance to be silly.
 I couldn’t resist asking Gary to stand in front of this painting:

 The Gallerie Dell’Accademia in Venice is home to the largest collections of Venetian works in the world.
 If you are an art lover, this museum is not to be missed.
 The audio tour was a great help to really understand what you are viewing.
 The Gallerie contains masterpieces of Venetian painting up to the 18th century, generally arranged chronologically though some are put in a theme order.

 The Accademia Gallery of Venice is an essential visit for painting enthusiasts; it is the most important museum that you can visit during your stay in Venice.